 #7: Rise of QAOps

 As software development processes transform, the role of every individual involved in the process changes too.
 Nowadays, the role of a QA or software tester is not limited to testing.
 Testers are involved in every aspect of the SDLC.
 QAOps is a new practice that brings together developers, testers, and operation teams.
-Here, continuous testing is blended with DevOps.
-Test activities along with the CI/CD pipeline and testers/QA working in parallel with the dev team are the two fundamentals of QAOps.
+Here, continuous testing is integrated in DevOps with the CI/CD pipeline to improve the software deliveries.
 As a growing number of organizations keep leaning towards DevOps, QAOps would see a huge rise in 2021.

 #8: Importance of Continuous integration for continuous quality improvement